Urgent Care for Respiratory Conditions

 If you have ever had a stuffy nose, you have experienced congestion.
 This does not happen because there is too much mucus in the nasal cavity.
 Instead, the blood vessels of the nasal passages get inflamed, which causes swelling.
 Congestion can make it difficult to breathe, smell, taste your food, or get a good night’s sleep.
 It is especially serious in newborns because they have to breathe through their noses.
 The causes of this symptom include sinus infections, colds, nasal polyps, allergies, and flu.
-If you experience nasal congestion that does not go away within a few days, see one of our caring physicians to determine the cause and get relief.
+If you experience nasal congestion that does not go away within a few days, see one of our caring providers to determine the cause and get relief.

 Chronic Obstructive Pulmonary Disease

 Chronic obstructive pulmonary disease (COPD) makes it difficult to breathe.
 The disease worsens with time and causes symptoms such as shortness of breath, wheezing, chest tightness, and a cough that produces a lot of mucus.
 One of the major causes of COPD is smoking cigarettes, but it can also develop in people who are routinely exposed to dust, chemical fumes, or other pollutants.

-It is important to see a doctor regularly if you have COPD.
-If you do not have a doctor to coordinate your care, one of our compassionate physicians can help you manage your symptoms and improve your quality of life.
+It is important to see a provider regularly if you have COPD.
+If you do not have a provider to coordinate your care, one of our compassionate providers can help you manage your symptoms and improve your quality of life.
 Regular medical care can help you avoid serious COPD complications, so schedule an appointment today.

-At Physicians Now, our physicians and staff members value your time.
-We offer an affordable alternative to spending hours in the emergency room or waiting weeks or months to see a doctor.
-If you have any of the symptoms of pneumonia, bronchitis, asthma or other respiratory conditions, call us to schedule an appointment.
+At Physicians Now, our providers and staff members value your time.
+We offer an affordable alternative to spending hours in the emergency room or waiting weeks or months to see a provider.
+If you have any of the symptoms of pneumonia, bronchitis, asthma or other respiratory conditions, call us or click here to reserve your spot.